Nazeer45/Salon-Smart-Voice-AI-Assistant/README.md

 This project is licensed under the MIT License.

-*Thank you for using the Salon Smart Voice AI Assistant project!*
+*Thank you for using the Salon Smart Voice AI Assistant!*

 Feel free to contribute or customize the solution to your needs.